First Order Axial Perturbation of the Reissner-Nordstr\"{o}m Metric in a Possible Parity-Violating Gravity Background: Solutions in

 We can see the continuing trend for the Schwarzschild case, and for the other two cases we can see that the solutions have taken the same form but with varying amplitudes with the highest being for the typical RN case when $\gamma > 1$.

-The final plot of this subsection shows the solution $R(r)$ for different $\gamma$ values for three different cases of $Q/M$ when we have $l = 16$.
+Figure~\ref{fig:gamma-l16} shows the solution $R(r)$ for different $\gamma$ values for three different cases of $Q/M$ when we have $l = 16$.

-The general trend observed is that for nearly neutral black holes ($Q/M = 0.01$), the solutions are insensitive to $\gamma$ because the inner horizon’s influence is negligible.
+The general trend observed is that for nearly neutral BHs ($Q/M = 0.01$), the solutions are insensitive to $\gamma$ because the inner horizon’s influence is negligible.
 Moreover, all solutions become less sensitive to $\gamma$ as $l$ increases; with shorter oscillations distances, it requires less and less modification to a field profile to shift the value at the outer boundary.
-For moderately charged black holes ($Q/M = 0.5$), the solutions are oscillatory, with the highest amplitudes occurring when $\gamma = 2$ due to the stronger influence of the inner horizon.
-For highly-charged black holes ($Q/M = 0.9$), the solutions are oscillatory but with lower amplitudes due to the strong electromagnetic field and proximity to extremality.
+For moderately charged BHs ($Q/M = 0.5$), the solutions are oscillatory, with the highest amplitudes occurring when $\gamma = 2$ due to the stronger influence of the inner horizon.
+For highly-charged BHs ($Q/M = 0.9$), the solutions are oscillatory but with lower amplitudes due to the strong electromagnetic field and proximity to extremality.
 The $\gamma = 2$ case still leads to the highest amplitudes.
 These results highlight the complex interplay between the charge-to-mass ratio, angular momentum, and boundary conditions in determining the behavior of perturbations in RN BHs.